Theming¶

 Style Properties¶

-Themes support the following style keys:
+Themes support the following built-in style keys:

 | Property | Type | Default | Description |